lkrms/pretty-php/README.md

 `pretty-php` is a fast, deterministic, minimally configurable code formatter for PHP.

-Using `pretty-php` absolves you of responsibility for the whitespace in your code, giving you freedom to do more important things with the time and mental energy you didn't realise you were spending on such minutiae.
+By using `pretty-php`, you are absolved of responsibility for the whitespace in your code.
+You can disengage from the minutiae of how code is formatted and are better able to focus on its content.
+You have more time and mental energy available for other things.

 Code formatted by `pretty-php` produces the smallest diffs possible and looks the same regardless of the project you're working on, eliminating visual